-Sub-Section 11 of Section 8 of Companies Act, 2013, provides for punishment for default in compliance with the requirements laid in the said Section.
+Sub-Section 11 of Section 8 provides for punishment for default in compliance with the requirements laid in the Section.
 In the proviso to sub Section 11, it has been provided that every officer in default shall be liable for action under Section 447 if it is proved that the affairs of the company were conducted fraudulently.

-3. Section 34: Criminal liability for misstatement in prospectus
+3. Section 34: Criminal liability for mis-statement in prospectus

-The Section has a parallel provision in terms of Section 63 of the Companies Act, 1956.
-Section 63 provides for punishment for misstatements in prospectus.
-The current provision in Section 34 of Companies Act, 2013 deals with a situation, wherein every person who has authorized the issue of a prospectus carrying misstatement shall be liable under this provision.
-A proviso similar to Section 63 of Companies Act, 1956 has been provided in Section 34 of Companies Act, 2013, wherein the person believed the statement to be true then in such cases the person does not attract any penalty.
+The Section has a parallel in terms of Section 63 of the Companies Act, 1956.
+Section 63 provides for punishment for mis-statements in prospectus.
+The current provision in Section 34 deals with a situation wherein every person who has authorized the issue of a prospectus carrying misstatement shall be liable under this provision.
+A proviso similar to Section 63 has been provided in Section 34 wherein the person believed the statement to be true then in such cases the person does not attract any penalty.